Seyud/AMMF2/docs/SCRIPT_EN.md

 #### `Aurora_ui_print [message]`

-Prints a formatted message to the console and logs it.
+Prints formatted message to console and logs it.

 **Parameters:**
-- `message`: The message to print
+- `message`: Message to print

 **Example:**
 ```bash